ToshiyukiDoma/LR2oraja_Subscreen/README.md

 I cannot guarantee if it will work with other LR2oraja forks or variants.

+## How to use
+1. Download the thing on the release page: https://github.com/ToshiyukiDoma/LR2oraja_Subscreen/releases
+2. Extract on the same folder location where your LR2oraja application is in.
+3. Run  `Launch LR2Touch.cmd`.
+It should automatically run on your second screen.
+Otherwise...
+4. Go to `STYLE` tab, tap on the `DISPLAY` dropdown to select which monitor it will go.
+You can use your mouse as navigation if you want to use it on your secondary display without touchscreen.
+But that doesn't make any sense if you're going to use this on a non-touch display but you do you. xd

 ## Samples:

 <img width="400" alt="01-home" src="https://github.com/user-attachments/assets/80838d54-6cf5-48e7-a5d5-940536dfe992" />